COUNTY OF SONOMA BOARD OF SUPERVISORS 575 ADMINISTRATION DRIVE, RM. 100A (707) 565-2241 EEVE T. LEWIS |

 cc: Fred Stouder, Petaluma City Manager

-Pamela Tuft, AICP, Director of Gereral Plan Administration, City of Petaluma
+Pamela Tuft, AICP, Director of Gereral Plan Administration, City

 Enclosures: Sonoma County Board Resolution Adopted March 20, 2001